Tacnode

 Classic implementation: JMS topics with durable subscribers.
 Modern implementation: Kafka topics with consumer groups.
 The key difference is retention — Kafka retains events for days or weeks, allowing new consumers to replay history.
 Classic pub-sub was fire-and-forget.

 Content-Based Router.
-Inspects each message and routes it to different channels based on its content.
+Inspects each message, evaluates business rules against its content, and routes it to different channels based on the result.
 An order event might route to the fraud detection pipeline if the amount exceeds $10,000, to the standard fulfillment pipeline otherwise.
-In streaming systems, this is implemented as branching logic in a stream processor — read from one topic, evaluate conditions, write to different output topics.
+In event-driven architectures, this is implemented as branching logic in a stream processor — read from one topic, evaluate conditions, write to different output topics.

 Pipes and Filters.
 Decomposes a complex processing task into a sequence of independent stages, each performing a single transformation.
 Event enters the pipeline, passes through validation, enrichment, transformation, and aggregation stages, and exits as a processed result.
 Each stage is independently deployable and scalable.
 This is the architecture of every modern streaming data pipeline — a directed acyclic graph (DAG) of processing steps connected by message channels.